MdUsmanAnsari/multicmd-runner/README.md

 $ multicmd-runner build
 ```

-or you can create direclty array of commands objects.
+Alternatively, you can directly create an array of command objects.

 ```json
 [